 *Drum roll please..*

 Fans and haters alike can now rest easy because BON JOVI IS OFFICIALLY BEING INDUCTED!
-I wrote that in all caps because it’s an historic event few of us ever saw coming.
-Now why exactly has such a supremely success of group been effectively banned from this recognition until now?
+I wrote that in all caps because it’s a historic event a few of us ever saw coming.
+Now, why exactly has such a supremely success of the group been effectively banned from this recognition until now?

 They Don’t Get No Respect